-Commissioner Follansbee requested criteria include robust and stable provider networks which include both medical centers, hospitals, and providers.
+Commissioner Follansbee requested that selection criteria include robust and stable provider networks for medical centers, hospitals, and providers.
 Michael Visconti said there will in-depth analysis of additional provider facilities, physician's groups, etc., and any changes would be highlighted in the final recommendation in May/June 2024.